-

 3.2 Formalities for execution of security and costs?

-As explained above, security has to be granted by means of a public deed before a Public Notary.
-Due to this requirement and money laundering concerns, all parties (excluding EU financial entities and companies listed in EU markets) shall have a beneficial ownership statement deed (acta de titularidad real) and all foreign entities need to have a Spanish Tax Id.
-Without these a notary will not notarise any deed.
-Notarial and registry fees are payable and vary depending on the secured amount.
-Additionally, transfer tax would be payable (1% over the secured amount as a general rule), although some exemptions depending on the type of entity granting the mortgage could apply.
+As explained above, security must be granted by means of a public deed (escritura pública) before a Public Notary[A2] .
+Due to this requirement and money laundering concerns, all parties (excluding certain exceptions under Spanish anti-money laundering laws, among others, EU financial entities and listed companies and their subsidiaries) shall have a beneficial ownership statement deed (acta de titularidad real) and all foreign entities need to have a Spanish Tax Identification number.
+Without these, a notary will not notarise any deed.
+Registry and notarial fees are calculated on the basis of official charts applicable to the underlying value of the transaction at hand.

 4. Can the lender use a Security Trustee to hold security on trust for creditors?

-There is no concept in Spanish law similar to a trust, although the following structure may be used to achieve a similar effect – security documents may be entered into directly by each of the lenders or by a security agent duly empowered by the lenders.
+No. There is no concept in Spanish law similar to a trust.
+However, from a structural point of view, the following may be used to achieve a similar effect – security documents may be entered into directly by each of the lenders or by a security agent duly empowered by the lenders.
 Such security agent would accept the granting of security interests in favour and on behalf of the lenders.
 Always acting in their names and on their behalf.
-In addition, such an agent can also be empowered to carry out any actions in connection with the loan, its enforcement and the enforcement of the security, exercising the corresponding rights of the lenders but always acting as their representative.
+In addition, such an agent can also be empowered to carry out any actions in connection with the loan, its enforcement, and the enforcement of the security, exercising the corresponding rights of the lenders but always acting as their representative.

 4.1 What happens if the lenders change later on e.g. on a transfer?
 Does new security have to be signed?

-Upon the occurrence of a change in the lenders, the security agreements are considered to be automatically assigned to the new lender, but it needs to be recorded at the Property Registry by means of filing the relevant assignment agreement duly notarized.
+Upon the occurrence of a change in the lenders, the security agreements are considered to be automatically assigned to the new lender, but it needs to be recorded at the Property Registry by means of filing the assignment agreement duly notarized, so the new lender is entitled to enforce the mortgage.

 5. Does the landlord/borrower have control over changes in tenants if the tenant wants to transfer the lease to a new tenant and is the original tenant still bound by the lease?